lxc/incus/doc/explanation/instances.md

 Incus supports the following types of instances:

-Containers
+Systems Containers
-: Containers are the default type for instances.
-  They are currently the most complete implementation of Incus instances and support more features than virtual machines.
+: System containers run full Linux distributions using a shared kernel.
+  Those containers run a full Linux distribution, very similar to a virtual machine but sharing kernel with the host system.

+  They have an extremely low overhead, can be packed very densely and generally provide a near identical experience to virtual machines without the required hardware support and overhead.

-  Containers are implemented through the use of `liblxc` (LXC).
+  System containers are implemented through the use of `liblxc` (LXC).

 Virtual machines
-: {abbr}`Virtual machines (VMs)` are natively supported since version 4.0 of Incus.
-  Thanks to a built-in agent, they can be used almost like containers.
+: {abbr}`VMs (Virtual machines)` are a full virtualized system.
+  Virtual machines are also natively supported by Incus and provide an alternative to system containers.

   Incus uses `qemu` to provide the VM functionality.